 Bio-Path Holdings, Inc., through our wholly-owned subsidiary Bio-Path, Inc. ("Bio-Path Subsidiary"), is engaged in the business of financing and facilitating the development of novel cancer therapeutics.
-Our initial plan is and continues to be, the acquisition of licenses for drug technologies from The University of Texas M. D. Anderson Cancer Center ("M. D. Anderson"), funding clinical and other trials for such technologies and to commercialize such technologies.
-We have acquired three exclusive licenses ("License Agreements") from M.D.
-Anderson for three lead products and related nucleic acid drug delivery technology, including tumor targeting technology.
+Our initial plan is and continues to be, the acquisition of licenses for drug technologies from The University of Texas MD Anderson Cancer Center ("MD Anderson"), funding clinical and other trials for such technologies and to commercialize such technologies.
+We have acquired three exclusive licenses ("License Agreements") from MD Anderson for three lead products and related nucleic acid drug delivery technology, including tumor targeting technology.
 These licenses specifically provide drug delivery platform technology with composition of matter intellectual property that enables systemic delivery of antisense, small interfering RNA ("siRNA") and potentially small molecules for the treatment of cancer.

 Our business plan is to act efficiently as an intermediary in the process of translating newly discovered drug technologies into authentic therapeutic drug candidates.
-Our strategy is to selectively license potential drug candidates for certain cancers, and, primarily utilizing the comprehensive drug development capabilities of M. D. Anderson, to advance these candidates through proof of concept into a safety study (Phase I), to human efficacy trials (Phase IIA), and then out-license each successful potential drug to a pharmaceutical company.
+Our strategy is to selectively license potential drug candidates for certain cancers, and, primarily utilizing the comprehensive drug development capabilities of MD Anderson, to advance these candidates through proof of concept into a safety study (Phase I), to human efficacy trials (Phase IIA), and then either out-license the successful potential drug to a pharmaceutical company or, if the final steps to commercialization are within the capabilities of the Company, finalize development and commercialization internally.